dresdner353/energyutils/windows_workflow/README_SOLIS.txt

     --annual_standing_charge 303 ^
     --fit_rate 0.21

-The --tariff_rate and --tariff_interval options desing the tariffs in use and the time periods that they apply.
+The --tariff_rate and --tariff_interval options designate the tariffs in use and the time periods that they apply.
 The --annual_standing_charge option specifies the annual standing charge for your plan.

 See https://github.com/dresdner353/energyutils/blob/main/GEN_REPORT.md for full options on this report generator